ronel-sylvester/New-York-City-Skills-Gap/README.md

 # New-York-City-Skills-Gap

-SQL file is where I created the relational database and implemented a few queries.
+SQL file is where efficient relational database was designed and where a few queries were implemented.

 R file is where I manipulated the data after linking R with MySQL.